Cahokia Heights

 Technical Assistance: Flood Hazard Analysis

-USACE is also providing technical assistance at no cost to the cities of Cahokia Heights and East St. Louis, Illinois, to conduct a Flood Hazard Analysis in the Canal 1 Watershed.
-The project is funded under the USACE Flood Plain Management Services program and is authorized by Section 206 of the 1960 Flood Control Act (P.L.
+USACE has provided technical assistance at no cost to the cities of Cahokia Heights and East St. Louis, Illinois.
+The projects were funded under the USACE Flood Plain Management Services program and is authorized by Section 206 of the 1960 Flood Control Act (P.L.
 86-645), as amended.
-The program allows USACE to conduct small, conceptual studies for local communities with the objective of fostering public understanding of the options available to manage flood hazards and to promote prudent use and management of the nation's floodplains.
+The goal on both of these projects was to evaluate flood-prone areas, provide engineering analysis and develop mitigation alternative with conceptual cost estimates.

 Contact Information